anthonynhan/nice-incontact-webchat/README.md

 The communication uses the Patron API, which can be found at [Patron APIs](https://developer.niceincontact.com/API/PatronAPI).

 ## Setting up

-1. If you haven't done so already, follow the setup steps in the root-level [README](../../../README.md) to make sure you can run an instance of [ExampleServiceDesk](../../../src/example/webChat/README.md).

 1. If you haven't done so already, [set up chat](https://help.nice-incontact.com/content/acd/chat/setupchat.htm?tocpath=ACD%7CACD%7CChat%7C_____1) using your InContact admin account.